hashbangcode/drupal-services-talk/src/slides.md

 - They are an essential part of Drupal.
 - If you are going to build or maintain a module then you will use services.
 - I quite like back to basics talks.
-- Coming soon are service hooks, meaning that we will soon lose hooks and need to use services instead.
+- Coming soon are service hooks.
+We will soon lose some hooks and need to use service based hooks instead.
 -->

 ---